bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

 #### Manually create the Data partition
 As noted, the Seagate Central will automatically recreate the Data partition and the associated LVM volume if it detects that they are missing.
-For this reason it is not necessary to manually recreate the Data partition.
+For this reason it is not necessary to manually recreate the Data partition in this procedure.

 If, however, for some reason you did wish to manually recreate the Data partition before the unit boots up then it is not difficult to modify the procedure accordingly.